CGNS/cgns.github.io/_sources/standard/SIDS/hierarchy.rst.txt

 The dependence of a structure entity's information on data contained at higher levels of the hierarchy is typically explicitly expressed through structure parameters.
 For example, all arrays within :sidsref:`Zone_t` depend on the dimensionality of the computational grid.
 This dimensionality is passed down to a :sidskey:`Zone_t` entity through a structure parameter in the definition of :sidskey:`Zone_t`.

 We have established an alternate dependency for a limited number of entities that is not explicitly stated in the structure type definitions.
-These special situations include entities for describing data class, system of dimensional units, reference states and flow equation sets.
+These special situations include entities for describing data class, system of dimensional units, reference states, flow equation sets and particle equation sets.
 At each level of the hierarchy (where appropriate), entities for describing this information are defined, and if present they take precedence over all corresponding information existing at higher levels of the CGNS hierarchy.
 Essentially, we have established globally applicable data with provisions for recursively overriding it with local data.

 Specifically, the entities that follow this alternate dependency are:

  * :sidskey:`FlowEquationSet_t` :sidskey:`FlowEquationSet`,
+ * :sidskey:`ParticleEquationSet_t` :sidskey:`ParticleEquationSet`,
  * :sidskey:`ReferenceState_t` :sidskey:`ReferenceState`,
  * :sidskey:`DataClass_t` :sidskey:`DataClass`,
  * :sidskey:`DimensionalUnits_t` :sidskey:`DimensionalUnits`.

 :sidsref:`FlowEquationSet` contains a description of the governing flow equations;
+:sidsref:`ParticleEquationSet` contains a description of the governing particle equations;
 :sidsref:`ReferenceState` describes a set of reference state flow conditions;
 :sidsref:`DataClass` defines the class of data (e.g., :ref:`dimensional <dim>` or :ref:`nondimensional <normbydim>`);
 and :sidsref:`DimensionalUnits` specifies the system of units used for dimensional data.

 All of these entities may be defined within the highest level :sidsref:`CGNSBase_t` structure, and if present in a given database, establish globally applicable information; these may also be considered to be global defaults.
-Each of these four entities may also be defined within the :sidsref:`Zone_t` structure.
-If present in a given instance of :sidskey:`Zone_t`, they supersede the global data and establish new defaults that apply only within that zone.
+Each of these four entities may also be defined within the :sidsref:`Zone_t` or :sidsref:`ParticleZone_t` structure (:sidsref:`FlowEquationSet` may not be defined in the :sidsref:`ParticleZone_t` and :sidsref:`ParticleEquationSet` may not be defined in :sidsref:`Zone_t`).
+If present in a given instance of :sidskey:`Zone_t` or :sidskey:`ParticleZone_t`, they supersede the global data and establish new defaults that apply only within that zone or particle zone.

 For example, if a different set of flow equations is solved within a given zone than is solved in the rest of the flowfield, then this can be conveyed through :sidsref:`FlowEquationSet`.
 In this case, one :sidskey:`FlowEquationSet` entity would be placed within :sidskey:`CGNSBase_t` to state the globally applicable flow equations, and a second :sidskey:`FlowEquationSet` entity would be placed within the given zone (within its instance of :sidskey:`Zone_t`); this second :sidskey:`FlowEquationSet` entity supersedes the first only within the given zone.